 This last one gives you exposure to a global industrial player in Siemens (OTCMKTS:SIEGY) which, amongst its many ventures, owns 59% of Siemens Gamesa Renewable Energy (OTCMKTS:GCTAF), the world’s largest producer of wind turbines.

 Siemens Gamesa sells its turbines to both onshore and offshore wind farms around the world.

-In June, Siemens Games announced that it will supply 70 units of its Onshore OptimaFlex wind turbines to three onshore wind farms in Norway.
+In June, Siemens Gamesa announced that it would supply 70 units of its Onshore OptimaFlex wind turbines to three onshore wind farms in Norway.
 The turbines will provide approximately 294 megawatts of power and have a 25-year lifetime.

 In Norway alone, Siemens Gamesa’s turbines provide more than 500 megawatts of power with another 390 megawatts under installation.

 It has a total installed base of 85 gigawatts of power generated from its wind turbines.

 For this year’s first quarter, Siemens Gamesa reported wind turbine sales of $26 billion and $404 million in earnings before interest and taxes.

 As of this writing, Will Ashworth did not hold a position in any of the aforementioned securities.